urbit/urbit.org-reloaded/app/content/get-on-the-network.md

 ---
 title = "Get On The Network"
 ---
 {% overview-section title="Hosting Provider" %}

 Tlon is an Urbit-native toolkit for communicating with your community.
-Download the Tlon app↗ and you’ll be on the network for free in seconds.
+Download the [Tlon app](https://tlon.io) and you’ll be on the network for free in seconds.

 Red Horizon provides free Urbit hosting with several urbit apps pre-installed.
 Visit [redhorizon.com](https://redhorizon.com)